-Table #.
-Top 30 SNP Effect Estimates for 97 B. cinerea Isolates affecting Hyphal Waviness.

-The top 30 SNP effect estimates of hyphal waviness on 91 Botrytis cinerea isolates.
-The isolate column is organized by descending hyphal waviness.
-Zero is an indication that the SNP was the same as the reference while 1 shows a difference in the SNP from the reference.
-The blue indicates a low effect relationship between the SNP and the isolate’s reference SNP while red indicates a high effect.
-The color corresponds to the positive or negative effect per isolate to the hyphal waviness.
+Table A1.
+Top 30 SNPsfor Hyphal Waviness Across 97 B. cinerea Isolates.The top 30 SNP effect estimates from GWA of hyphal waviness on 91 Botrytis cinerea isolates.
+The rows are ordered by descending hyphal waviness.
+Zero indicates that the SNP matched the reference allele, while 1 indicates SNPs that differ from the reference.
+Blue indicates the allele correlated with decreasing hyphal waviness, red indicates increasing hyphal waviness.

-Table #.
-Pearson and Spearman Correlations Values for Multiple B. cinerea Interactions with Hyphal Waviness.
+Table A2.
+Pearson and Spearman Correlations for Multiple B. cinerea Phenotype Interactions with Hyphal Waviness.

-Listed are correlation values for multiple Botrytis cinerea interactions.
-Columns listed are of B. cinerea interactions with multiple types of media, multiple eudicots and eccentricity of lesions on Arabidopsis thaliana.
-Types of media included Sugar and Pectin growth of B. cinerea with recorded growth at 48 and 72 hours.
-Measurements for the eudicots were done using B. cinerea’s lesion size on each species.
-Eccentricity was measured computationally (not sure how this was measured) on growth of B. cinerea infecting multiple strains of Arabidopsis.
+Listed are correlations between Botrytis cinerea phenotypes.
+In each row, B. cinerea hyphal waviness is correlated to one additional B. cinerea phenotype, including media composition, lesion size on eudicot host leaves, and lesion eccentricity on Arabidopsis thaliana.
+Types of media included Sugar and Pectin agar plates with recorded growth at 48 and 72 hours.
+Lesion size on eudicots and eccentricity were measured by digital image analysis as described in XXX.

-Table #.
+Table A3.
 ANOVA results of 97 Botrytis cinerea isolates measured for hyphal waviness.

-Shown are Degrees of Freedom, Type III Sums-of-Squares, F-value and p-value for the linear modelling of hyphal waviness of 97 B. cinerea isolates.
+Shown are Degrees of Freedom, Type III Sums-of-Squares, F-value and p-value for ANOVA of the linear model of hyphal waviness of 97 B. cinerea isolates.
 The terms are as follows: Isolate is the 97 B. cinerea isolates, PlateBlock is the randomization factor of the isolates per media, Date is the recorded date of phenotyping.
 Interactions of these factors were also tested (:).

-Figure #.
-Distribution of B. cinerea hyphal waviness of 97 genetically diverse isolates
+Figure A1.
+Variation in B. cinerea hyphal waviness across 97 genetically diverse isolates

-The violin plots show the distribution of hyphal waviness of 97 B. cinerea isolates.
-The 75th percentile distribution are shown in each box and are ordered by increasing mean hyphal waviness.
+The violin plots show the distribution of hyphal waviness across 97 B. cinerea isolates.
+The 75th percentile distributions are shown in each box and are ordered by increasing mean hyphal waviness.

-Figure #.
+Figure A2.
 GWA of B. cinerea hyphal waviness on potato dextrose agar.